-Indoor air quality affects the health, comfort and well-being of building occupants.
-Poor indoor air quality has been linked to Sick Building Syndrome, reduced productivity and impaired learning in schools.
+Indoor air quality affects the health, comfort, and well-being of building occupants.
+Poor levels of air quality have been linked to Sick Building Syndrome and other symptoms, reduced productivity, and impaired learning in schools.
 We spend most of our time indoors and indoor pollutant sources are often overlooked.

-While some indoor pollution originates from outdoor sources (e.g. traffic emissions including fine particulates, nitrogen dioxide (NO2) and carbon monoxide (CO)), many contaminants can be generated indoors by cooking, solid-fuel burning, cleaning products and air fresheners (e.g. volatile organic compounds (VOCs)), people and pets.
+While some indoor ‘pollution’ originates from outdoor/ambient sources (e.g. traffic emissions including fine particulates, nitrogen dioxide (NO2) and carbon monoxide (CO)), many aerosols can be generated indoors by cooking, solid-fuel burning, new furnishings, cleaning products, air fresheners (e.g. volatile organic compounds (VOCs)), people, and pets.